Luca Ferrari (writer)

 In 2015 he published for Gonzo Multimedia Out of Nowhere, the first biography on English jazz piano player Mike Taylor.
 In the following years for Gonzo Multimedia and Cherry Red Records/Esoteric Recordings he edited booklets for CDs by Captain Beefheart and Third Ear Band, included the CD box titled Mosaics with all the remastered original E.M.I.-Harvest catalogue.

 In 2020 November Books published his book Glen Sweeney's Book of Alchemies about the story of the Third Ear Band.

 In 2021 he formed with avant-garde musician and composer Francesco Paolo Paladino the band His Majesty The Baby, which in 2022 released its first album Hope For Madness (Silentes), with all the lyrics written by him.

 In 2022 with Paladino and singer Dorothy Moskowitz (once of late-60s band The United States of America), he formed Dorothy Moskowitz & The United States Of Alchemy, which in early 2023 released the album Under An Endless Sky on California label Tompkins Square Records, with all the lyrics written by him.

+After a book on Syd Barrett, a collection of writings written in forty years, published in 2024, in 2025 Zona Editrice published a new book on Tim Buckley titled "Incontro con il demone", one of the few biographies existing about the American folker.

+In 2026, Recommended Records released his "Shrink (W)Rap", co-written with Henry Cow drummer Chris Cutler, a CD-book that tells the story of musical miniatures in popular music – those short tracks lasting less than a minute.